SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - And add `$attributes['checkout_data']['name'] = $user->getFirstName();`.
 - Now, inside `OrderController::checkout()`, inject `#[CurrentUser] ?User $user`.
 - And pass the user to the `createCheckoutUrl($user)`.
-// TODO Too early - let's do it later
-//- But inside add `$this->denyAccessUnlessGranted(AuthenticatedVoter::IS_AUTHENTICATED);`.
-//- PhpStorm does not like it much though it should work.
-To make PhpStorm
-//  happy - above add `if (!$user instanceof User)`.
-//- And then `throw $this->createAccessDeniedException('You must be logged in to checkout!');`.
 - Perfect, let's try checkout in incognito again - now user data pre-filled!

 ## Workaround for Multiple Products Purchase